 This scheme is characterised by the creation of distinct areas, unified by a common architecture which though contemporary in expression is familiar in its predominant use of simple pitched roof forms and vertical openings.

-The proposed residential quarter at City Block 3 seeks to enhance the urban quality of the north docklands.
+The proposed residential quarter at Coopers Cross seeks to enhance the urban quality of the north docklands.
 The block is made permeable through a series of lanes, both east-west and north-south.

 The development proposes 69 residential units within the historic walls of Lisieux Hall, in an efficient and considered scheme which responds to its unique, historic context.